The W-2 or Wage Income Form

 for the tax year to estimate these amounts.

-to your Employer who submitted you the W-2.
-We strongly encourage you to manage Box 2 or the taxes you withhold going forward through the eFile.com Taxometer Calculator Tool.
+to your employer who issued you the W2.
+We strongly encourage you to manage Box 2 or the taxes you withhold going forward through the eFile.com Taxometer Calculator Tool

 now before you taxercise your paycheck

 , have them with you so you can enter them on the eFile.com W-2 screen or page.
 Depending on the payroll provider of your employer, eFile.com might import your W2(s) for you.

 You will not have to submit the W-2 when you eFile your taxes via eFile.com

 .
 However, if you prepare and mail in previous tax year tax returns, you will have to include Copy B of the W2 with your IRS Return and Copy A of the W-2 with your state tax return(s).

 Always keep copies of all your tax return related documents, including the W-2(s).

 The W2 Form is a common tax form as most people earn income through employment.
 W-2 income is earned income that may qualify you for the Earned Income Tax Credit or EITC.
 This is one of many tax credits eFile.com will automatically determine if you qualify for and calculate it for you on your return.
 Create an eFile.com account and eFileIT while saving up for 60% on tax preparation fees when compared to popular e-filing platforms.

 Once you have your eFile account created, enter your W-2 and other tax forms and see how much your refund will be.
 You may get money from a W-2 if you withheld too much in federal or state income taxes; how much you get back in taxes depends on how much you withheld as shown in box 2.
 In addition to any over withholding, eFile will add applicable tax credits to your refund and reduce your taxable income through tax deductions.

 How Can I Obtain My W-2?